Vedom/Vedom.github.io/Basics.md

 Fantastic explanation [here](http://sdsawtelle.github.io/blog/output/mean-average-precision-MAP-for-recommender-systems.html)

-In English: each user gets an average precision of the top n recommendations, then you take the mean of those to get
+In English: each user gets an average precision of the top n recommendations, then you take the mean of those to get mAP

+The precision calculatations are cumulative.
+So if 0 out of top 1, 1 out of top 3, 2 out of the top 3 are correct, and 2 out of 4, and then 3 out of 5.
+Then you take

 AKA: MAP, mAP